Want to plant your own wild flowers, but don’t know where or how?

 Not only does this encourage biodiversity in your area, but it also helps these creatures thrive and keep our ecosystems healthy.

-Wild flower seed mixes can also contain horticultural flowers which bring blooms of high colour flowers to your garden during the summer months and are loved by pollinators
+Wild flower seed mixes can also contain horticultural flowers which bring blooms of high colour wild flowers to your garden during the summer months and are loved by pollinators

-Step 1) When to Plant Wild Flower Seed in the UK
+When to Plant Wild Flower Seed in the UK

 The best time to plant wild flower seeds in the UK in autumn and spring.